Cybersecurity vs. AI Careers: A Comparative Analysis

 The national average for AI engineers in the United States is $106,386.
 New AI engineers can see a salary of $44,000, while experienced engineers have salaries as high as $173,500.

-Career paths
+Career paths in AI and cybersecurity

 Job security

-Cybersecurity offers strong job security due to the constant need for businesses to protect their data and systems from threats.
+Cybersecurity offers strong job security due to the constant need for businesses to protect their data and computer systems from threats.
 Professionals can join in-house security teams at businesses or work for managed service companies that assist organizations without dedicated IT departments.
 As cybersecurity threats continue to grow, so does the demand for skilled cybersecurity experts.

 Education